ivotron/varsys16/main.md

 summarizes 10 executions.
 As the figure shows, the interquartile box is tight and it overlaps with the median.](figures/cgroups.png)

+## CPU Bandwidth Throttling

+`cgroups` exposes parameters for the Completely Fair Scheduler (CFS).
+The allocation of CPU for a group can be given in relative (`shares`) or absolute (`period` and `quota`) values.
+Figure 1[^source] shows the effect that multiple values for `quota` have on the execution of a CPU-bound process.

+[^source]: Throughout this article, we include a `source` URL for each figure that links to a github page corresponding to the source code of the experiment that generated this graph.

 ## Limitations of Throttling

 While absolute CPU bandwidth limitations work well to isolate